pbmartins/macOS-dev-kit/README.md

 - scripts/applications.sh = Installs OS X, GUI-based, applications (if you don't choose to select ALL apps, each one will ask you if you want to install it).
 - scripts/extensions.sh = Installs Sublime Text 3 extensions.
 - scripts/defaults.sh = Applies system and application defaults.
-- scripts/pythonpackages.sh = Installs all Python packages (if you don't choose to select ALL packages, each one will ask you if you want to install it).

 # Credits